MahatmaK/Homework1/README.md

-# Homework1
+# Excel
-Repository created to submit the first homework assignment for the GT Data Analytics Bootcamp
+Repository created for an Excel program